kevinhq/klaviyo-subscription-manager/README.md

-A WordPress plugin that lets users subscribe to Klaviyo lists set by you in the admin dashboard.
-Users can choose and subscribe to multiple lists at once.
+A custom WordPress plugin that shows a Klaviyo subscription form.
+Users can choose and subscribe to multiple lists.
+You can add as many Klaviyo lists as you want from the admin dashboard.